Display Bilingual:

 • I've got sunshine on a cloudy day

-• What can make me feel this way?
+• What can make me feel this way

-• I've got so much honey, the bees envy me
+• The bees envy me

 • I've got a sweeter song Than the birds in the trees